morrownr/7612u/Bridged_Wireless_Access_Point-2.md

 ```
 $ ip link
 ```
-Note: If the interface names are not eth0, wlan0 and wlan1, then the interface names used in your system will have to replace eth0 and wlan0 during the remainder of this document.
+Note: If the interface names are not eth0, wlan0 and wlan1, then the interface names used in your system will have to replace eth0, wlan0 and wlan1 for the remainder of this document.

 -----